keruwang/TMG-SandScape/README.md

 ## Setup
 Addons include ofxBullet, ofxEigen, ofxGui, ofxKinect, ofxLibigl, ofxOpenCV, ofxShader are used in the code.

-**Please use the ofxShader addon in this repo when trying the code.
-I made some changes to the [original one](https://github.com/patriciogonzalezvivo/ofxShader).**
+**Please use the ofxShader addon in this repo when trying the code.**

 ## Interactive Instructions
 Press 1-4 to change rendering mode.